-Date(This form is only applicable for the 20to 20school year.)
-Student's Legal First Name Student's Legal Middle Initial Student's Legal Last Name Student's Date of Birth Student's District/School Grade Please initial to indicate you have received d and reviewed information about statewide testing.
-I received information on statewide assessments and choose to opt my student out.
-MDE provides a Parent/Guardian Guide to Statewide Testing on the MDE website (Students and Families > Statewide Testing).
-Reason for refusal: Please indicate the statewide assessment(s) yo u are opting the student out of this school year: MCA/MTAS Reading MCA/MTAS Science MCA/MTAS Mathematics ACCESS or Alternate ACCESS for ELLs Contact your school or district for the form to opt out of local assessments. to receive a college-ready score that could sar courses at a Minnesota State college or unive dent will receive a score of "not proficient" and waives the opportunity we him/her time and money by not having to take remedial, non-credit ersity.
-My school and I may lose valuable information about how well my on, opting out may impact the school, district, and state's efforts to udent learning.
-Parent/Guardian Name (print) Parent/Guardian Signature To be completed by school or district staff only Student ID or MARSS Number
+Date (This form is only applicable for the 20to 20school year.)
+Student's Legal First Name Stud Student's Legal Middle Initial Student's Legal Last Nam Stud ent's Date of B irth Student's District/School G rade Please initial to indicat e you have received and rev iewed informat ion about sta tewide testing. rmation on statewide assessme ide to Statewide Testing on the - Reason for refusal: Please indicate the statewide assessment(s) you are opting the student out of this school year: MCA/MTAS Reading MCA/N ITAS Science MCA/MTAS Mathematics ACCESS or Alternate A CCESS for ELLs Contact your school or district for the form to opt out of local assessments.
+I understand that by signing this form, my student will receive a score of "not proficient" and waives the opportunity to receive a college-ready score that could save him/her time and money by not having to take remedial, non-credit courses at a Minnesota State college or university.
+My school and I may lose valuable information about how well my student is progressing academically.
+In addition, opting out may impact the school, district, and state's efforts to equitably distribute resources and support student learning.
+Parent/Guardian Name (p orint) Parent/Guardian Signatur re To be completed by scho ol or district staff only.
+Student ID or M. ARSS Number